Data center servers may obtain software updates or certificate

 A compromised update server could download malware and

-traffic to gain visibility is critical.
-Because only service accounts
+to gain visibility is critical.
+Because only service accounts initiate

-initiate update traffic and update traffic has no personal or sensitive
+update traffic and update traffic has no personal or sensitive information,

-traffic to OCSP certificate revocation servers because the traffic
+OCSP certificate revocation servers because the traffic usually

-usually uses HTTP, so it’s not encrypted.
-In addition, SSL Forward
+uses HTTP, so it’s not encrypted.
+In addition, SSL Forward Proxy

 as a proxy and replaces the client certificate with a proxy certificate,